-Silcretes have attracted broad interest scientists since the turn of the century, because they:
+Silcretes have attracted broad interest scientists since the turn of the century because they:

 - 1. Demarcate and preserve ancient land surfaces; - 2.
 Provide an indication of erosion rates since their formation; - 3.
 Record specific climatic conditions; - 4.
-Preserve sedimentary strata that would have been eroded in an unsilicified state; - 5.
-Occasionally contain fossils and trace fossils, providing information on old environments; - 6.
+Preserve sedimentary strata that would have been eroded in an unsilicified state; - Occasionally contain fossils and trace fossils, providing information on old environments; - 6.
 Have, in the past, been utilised as an economic source of silica, for example for refractory brick making and aggregate (Viljoen and Malan, 1993); - 7.
 Are probably the most widely used lithology for Stone Age artefact manufacture in the south-western and southern Cape.

-Silcrete is generally grey (Figure 13) although cream, red, brown or yellow tinges have been noted.
+Silcrete is generally grey although cream, red, brown or yellow tinges have been noted.
 It is extremely hard, generally having the hardness of quartz, shattering into angular fragments with conchoidal fracture.
 Very fine-grained to coarse-grained and pebbly types may occur in the same profile.
-Vugs - empty or containing secondary silica and ferruginous material - are plentiful.
-Silcrete breccias (Figure 14) are ubiquitous, comprising angular fragments of silcrete recemented by secondary silica.
+Vugs - empty or containing secondary silica and ferruginous material - are plentiful (Figure 12).

-Figure 13.
-Typical appearance of pebbly silcrete.
-The red and green colourations are caused by lichens.
+Figure 12.
+Silcrete.
+Top - massive.
+Bottom - pebbly (the red and green colourations are caused by lichens).